tztztztz/php-no-slam-cache/README.md

 Look at **\inopx\io\IOTool** Class and Method **getClusteredDir**

-On some filesystems large number of files and/or subdirectories in one directory may leed to long disk seek times, and slow down IO.
+On some filesystems large number of files and/or subdirectories in one directory may led to long disk seek times, and slow down IO.
 "Directory clustering" is preventing this problem from happening.

 There is still potential problem of huge number of groups and therefore, huge number of subdirectories in the base directory.